Hereford Heritage Garden

-About the Minifarm
+About the Garden

 Before his death in 1826, Jefferson wrote of his intentions to build a botanical garden on the edge of his Academical Village and downslope from the Anatomical Theatre (demolished in 1939).
 The educational garden would have been a compelling addition to Jefferson’s liberal arts campus and curriculum, providing professors and students with a forum for learning how to become self-sustaining—an important component in the foundation of an independent nation.

-We aim to realize Jefferson's vision by providing a plant collection for botanical study on University grounds.
-Locating the Thomas Jefferson Demonstration Garden at Hereford, a community that is home to both students and faculty, gives new life to Jefferson’s shared-learning approach and revitalizes the connection between Hereford and the Academical Village.
+The Hereford Heritage Garden, part of a community that is home to both students and faculty, gives new life to Jefferson’s shared-learning approach and revitalizes the connection between Hereford and the Academical Village.
 The garden allows for hands-on teacher/student collaboration that encourages intellectual growth and enhances the physical characteristics of Hereford Residential College, all the while adhering to Hereford’s mission: to explore what it means to live responsibly as a sustainably-minded community.

 To see the past history of the garden, you can visit the TJDG blog at http://tjdemogarden.wordpress.com.">http://tjdemogarden.wordpress.com.